 Garlic is also an immune system warrior, protecting the body from infections and illness.
 Garlic contains allicin, a potent phytonutrient that is great for cardiac health.
 It has been shown to help lower blood pressure, inhibit blood clotting and promote healthy cholesterol levels.

 To have a strong immune system your body needs a daily supply of quality protein.
 Research studies have shown that deficiency of high-quality protein can result in depletion of immune cells, the inability of the body to make antibodies, and other immune-related problems.
+Choose nutrient-rich proteins with a complete amino acid profile.

 In a nutshell protein helps repair the body, assists in recovery from illness and sports injuries, pevents muscle wastage, keeps blood sugars stable, supports weight loss and healthy metabolism.